Zellim-Project/Back-end-Challenge/README.md

 ### Challenge

-| Basically, the challenge is to create two simple microservices with REST API and the microservices needs to communicate
+| Basically, the challenge is to create two simple microservices with REST API and the microservices has to communicate with each other

 ### Requirements
 - Microservice needs to be do in NodeJS